Margaret McCoubrey: Life

 She became general secretary of the Co-operative Women's Guild and in 1922, she was elected to represent the Irish guildswomen on the newly formed International Women's Co-operative Committee, which came into existence at Basel.

-She was an active member of the Independent Labour Party, and, in 1920, was elected as a Labour councillor for the Dock ward of Belfast.
+She was an active member of the Independent Labour Party, and when it emerged out of a conference of the ILP and trade unionists, of the Belfast Labour Party.
+In 1920, she was elected as BLP councillor for the Dock ward of Belfast.

+In 1924, the BLP became in turn the Northern Ireland Labour Party (NILP) which desisted from taking any decided position on the "national" or "constitutional question"--i..e. on whether Northern Ireland, as constituted in 1920, should remain part of the United Kingdom or join with the Irish Free State.
+McCoubrey associated with a largely Protestant section of the party identified with its leading Belfast personalities, Harry Midgley and Jack Beattie, content to work within the new Northern Ireland framework and, with the British Labour Party, was reformist in outlook.
+In a 1926 article in Labour Opposition, McCoubrey expressed the hope that the labour movement would bring about a "peaceful revolution" and distanced herself from those who considered "Marxian theory" more important than the provision of Pure Milk.

 McCoubrey died on 11 April 1956 in Belfast, Northern Ireland.